-Acrylamide formation and risk is reduced due to the condition that boiling point of acrolein is relatively low – 52 oC, but ammonia is gaseous substance and when it is formed it does not participate in further process of acrylamide formation.
-The formation of acrylamide is possible in all “dry” cooking methods (when Maillard reaction takes place) – frying, roasting, deep-fat frying, grilling.
-In foodstuffs boiled in water acrylamide is not detected or its amount is negligible.
-No levels could be detected in any of the raw foodstuffs.

-Researchers consider that acrylamide was formed in foods since the time when people started to heat the products, therefore it is not a new risk, but it is just newly discovered risk.

 Acrylamide – carcinogenic

 A long-term study in rat has shown a substantial increase of tumours in different organs when the animals were exposed to acrylamide in drinking water.
 The lowest effective dose was 2 mg/kg body weight and day, while at the dose 0.5 mg/kg body weight the effect was not detected.
 Decreased fertility was observed in rats exposed to 5-10 mg acrylamide/kg body weight and day.
 It is proven that the minimum dose increasing mutation frequency in mice is 25–50 mg/kg body weight.